The Massey vanishing conjecture for number fields: Proof of the Massey vanishing conjecture

-with exact rows and columns.
-Since $\P^{r,s}$ and $\Z$ are normal in $\U$ and $\Z$ is central, the conjugation action of $\U$ on itself induces an action of $\U/\Z$ on all the groups appearing in~\eqref{e:P}.
-We endow the first row of~\eqref{e:P} with the Galois action obtained by pulling back this action of~$\U/\Z$ along $\wtl{\alp}: \Gam_K \lrar \U/\Z$, and the second row with the \emph{trivial} Galois action.
-As all horizontal arrows are equivariant, we may consider the resulting boundary maps
+Since $\P^{r,s}$ and $\Z$ are normal in $\U$ and $\Z$ is central, the conjugation action of~$\U$ on itself induces a compatible action of $\U/\Z$ on all the groups appearing in~\eqref{e:P}, and we subsequently consider it as a short exact sequence of Galois modules by pulling back this action along $\wtl{\alp}$.
+We may then consider the resulting boundary map